The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 10. Test, test, and test again

 Use voice interaction tools to read something out to you (like a news article or email message).
 It’s the same technology that drives screen readers.
-Try viewing content at different zoom levels to simulate different screen magnification experiences required depending on an individuals eyesight.
+Try viewing content at different zoom levels to simulate different screen magnification experiences required depending on an individual's eyesight.
 Finally, when testing digital interfaces with a mouse and touch, also try keyboard interactions.

 These are all simple versions of the same technologies and/or experiences that someone using an assistive technology will have.
-Many devices now have accessibility settings too.
-These will help also guide you to what some users are experiencing and what they would benefit from.
+Many devices now have accessibility settings, too.
+These will also help guide you to what some users are experiencing and what they would benefit from.

-Given a large proportion of developers and designers are often young able-bodied people, getting those guys to do carry out such tricks is useful too.
+Given that a large proportion of developers and designers are often young able-bodied people, getting those guys to carry out such tricks is useful too.
 It will help put them in the same mindset and help you to convince them why you are advocating accessibility so much.

-It is imperative to test your experience with real, representative users however.
+It is imperative to test your experience with real, representative users, however.
 This will give you absolute clarity on whether you have an inclusive experience.
 To facilitate this, ensure you have included a spread of users across the digital inclusion curve.

 Researching with people with disabilities can also quickly highlight other usability issues.